reactive-python/reactpy/docs/source/getting-started/index.rst

             :link: installing-idom
             :link-type: doc

-            Learn about the different ways to install IDOM
+            Learn how IDOM can be installed in a variety of different ways - with different web servers and even in different frameworks.

         .. grid-item-card:: :octicon:`play` Running IDOM
             :link: running-idom
             :link-type: doc

-            See how to run IDOM with different servers or make a custom server implementation
+            See the ways that IDOM can be run with servers or be embedded in existing applications.

 The fastest way to get started with IDOM is to try it out in a Juptyer Notebook: